sunglasseslol/Wyhrn/README.md

-# Wyrn
+# Wyhrn
-Wyrn is a Discord Administration-Bot which will house other fun, practical features with QualityOfLife in mind!
+Wyhrn is a Discord Administration-Bot which will house other fun, practical features with QualityOfLife in mind!